whosonfirst/whosonfirst-placetypes/README.md

 `102312319`

 Neighbourhoods can represent an area surrounding a "place", a community grouping, or even a physical area.
-One thing is certain - neighbourhoods are things no one will agree on.
+One thing is certain - neighbourhoods are things no one will completely agree on.
 Ever.

 Neighbourhoods are considered `common`.